mgoren/blackjack/README.md

 by Mike Goren & Tina Ramsey

-This is a simple javascript blackjack game.
+This is a working javascript blackjack game.

 Installation
 ------------